 - What are the relevant (predictive) differences between customers who renew and customers who don’t?

 If you know the answer to one of those questions (they are just two sides of the same coin), you will have a much better idea much earlier whether any given customer is on the path to renewal.

 It’s important that you not only look at this data when it’s time to ask for the renewal.
 You must look every month (ideally) or periodically throughout the contract term.
 Don’t wait until they’re ready to say no to talk them into saying yes.
 Get them on the road to yes much earlier.

 This can feel like a lot to do with each and every customer, and you might be thinking you can only do all of this with your largest customers.

 The biggest danger for non-renewal — and for large revenue losses — lies in the middle of your customer base, with those customers who matter, but still fall outside your high-attention area (e.g. your enterprise group).

 There are lots of technologies available today that allow you to watch large data sets, interpret social streams and collect customer data.
-Even I, as an independent consultant with no staff at all, engage and monitor social streams for clients, prospects and new business opportunities.
-Is easier — and cheaper — than ever to scale these efforts.
+Even I, as an independent consultant with no staff at all, engage and monitor social streams for clients, prospects, and new business opportunities.
+It’s easier — and cheaper — than ever to scale these efforts.